JDLabOrg/IUManual-EN/project_setting.rst

 ------------

-* ``Build Path`` : Set Build path for build files.
+* ``Build Path`` : Set Build path for built files.
-* ``Build Resource Path`` : Set Build Resource Path for build resource files.
+* ``Build Resource Path`` : Set Build Resource Path for built resource files.
 * ``Resource Prefix`` : Set Resource Prefix.
 * ``Link Prefix`` : Set Link Prefix.
 * ``HTML Port`` : Set HTML Port for build.

-.. note :: If your project's domain isn't same as root path, you have to modify Resource & Link Prefix.
+.. note :: If your project's domain isn't the same as the root path, you have to modify Resource & Link Prefix.

 ------------